My answer to Why should I or should I not respect Mr. Narendra Modi?

 He promised to put Rs 15 to 20 lakhs in every poor man’s pocket for free (muft mein) as soon as he came to power by bringing black money from abroad.
 He is one of the most ‘promising’ Prime Ministers India had seen after Indira Gandhi, who promised to send poverty into exile (garibi hatao).

 Mr. Modi is also a great start-up visionary.
 He started a grand family planning program (with his and his Home minister’s photos on the condom crates) in Gujarat; supplying of nutrition for girls, special schemes for industrial development; held so many seminars and so on.
-When he left Gujarat in 2014, Gujarat had one of the highest birth rates, most stunted children in Asia, and the state’s economy had gone down by three steps on the national scale.
+When he left Gujarat in 2014, Gujarat had one of the highest birth rates, most stunted females and children in Asia and Africa, and the state’s economy had gone down by three steps on the national scale.

 Mr. Modi has maintained a studied silence when it came to the riots, murders, destruction of churches (admittedly, Christians are the weakest among the minorities) and properties and threats to the media, the intellectuals, Dalits and the disgruntled Kashmiris.
 He once said Christians and Muslims are equal citizens (thank you, Mr. Prime Minister) and parodied the words of the President after the Republic Day.
 He is far too important to condemn the killing of an innocent man in Dadri, but readily condemned the killing of a Jordanian Pilot by ISIS who had been bombing the latter.